 – Take wildlife and plant guides, or download some of them as smartphone apps.

 – Bring a camera with at least a 300mm lens to avoid getting disappointingly distant shots.

-– Stock up on food and supplies outside of the park, and take a couple of cooler boxes as you may want to have access to food and drinks at times when you are not allowed out of your vehicle.
+– Stock up on food and supplies outside of the park, and take a couple of cooler boxes as you may want access to food and drinks when you are not allowed out of your vehicle.

 About the authors

-Sally Robinson cut her teeth on zoos and Gerald Durrell books, and loves seeing animals in their natural environment.
-She was Deputy Chairman of the Western Australian Environmental Protection Authority and still works as an independent environmental consultant.
+Sally Robinson cut her teeth on zoos and Gerald Durrell’s books and loves seeing animals in their natural environment.
+She was Deputy Chairman of the Western Australian Environmental Protection Authority and works as an independent environmental consultant.
 She has won awards for her work in environmental protection and policy development.
 She is now a wildlife photographer.